slam/HongKongKeyboard/README.md

 through the review process.
 It is also unclear if the app could pass the review process.

-To install it, you have to build it in XCode and install it on your device.
+To install it, build it in XCode and run "HongKongKeyboardApp" on your device.
 XCode 12 works fine.